rlivingsus/misc/standaloneBooks.md

 ## Books sorted by author's last name HAVE READ
 ----
+####
+- Albom, Mitch: the stranger in the lifeboat
-Ballard, JG: Empire of the Sun
+- Ballard, JG: Empire of the Sun
-Cialdini, Robert: Influence
+- Cialdini, Robert: Influence
-Covey, Stephen: Seven Habits of Highly Efficient People
+- Covey, Stephen: Seven Habits of Highly Efficient People
-DeGrasse Tyson, Neil: Astrophysics for People in a Hurry
+- DeGrasse Tyson, Neil: Astrophysics for People in a Hurry
-De Los Santos, Marisa: Saving Lucas Biggs
+- De Los Santos, Marisa: Saving Lucas Biggs
-Goulston, Mark: Just Listen
+- Goulston, Mark: Just Listen
+- Grohl, Dave: The Storyteller
 Hillenbrand, Laura: Unbroken
 Hartley, Gregory: How to spot a liar 1.2022
 Isaacson, Walter: The Codebreaker; Benjamin Franklin: An American Life